Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 More Liquidity Than Investing Only in Long-Term CDs

 Another benefit of the CD barbell strategy is that you have easier access to your money than if you invested only in long-term CDs.
-Half of your money is in short-term CDs, which means that if you need access to your money after a couple of months, you can withdraw the money in your short-term CD when it matures without penalty.
+Half of your money is in short-term CDs, which means that if you need access to your money after a few months, you can withdraw the money in your short-term CD when it matures without penalty.

 Drawbacks of the CD Barbell Strategy